zamm-dev/zamm/ui/chat.md

   });
 ```

 This works, but note that nothing is displayed onscreen.
-We edit `src-svelte/src/routes/chat/Chat.svelte` to show the chat message bubbles as well:
+We edit `src-svelte/src/routes/chat/Chat.svelte` to show the chat message bubbles as well, using the strategy documented [here](https://css-tricks.com/snippets/css/css-triangle/):

 ```svelte
 <script lang="ts">